explorer-ycm/hello-explorer/README.md

 # hello-explorer
-just my first one file
+It is just my first one file